Th3ThirdMan/CleanProject/README.md

 <br>

-* For the colour schema of the website I initially drew from a personal aesthetic that I felt could work well as a quiz.
-I mixed and matched colours that I felt coincided well off the palette but as the project was partially based on a theme I decided to go with colours that complimented the thematic background image.
-To mirror the retro colourway of the other elements on the site I used Pixlr to grab the original logo colours.
-This worked well and gave the quiz a more vibrant and fun feel, which is the desired effect of a quiz endeavour.
-The primary trio of colours were as follows: #fcff4a, #4f61d5, #61b03f.
+* For the colour schema of the website I wanted to introduce a rich and rustic surround to the site.
+The landing page image was indicative of how I perceived the whole project concept, warm and inviting, to tie in accurately with the recipes offered in the site.

-* In addition to the 3 colours dedicated to the entirety of the quiz pages a rgb(253, 246, 180) was utilised as a background colour in the quiz section.
-A white background did initially suffice here but I felt it needed more refining.
-This colour worked better when dropped behind the yellow quiz box.
+* As the website landing page image is a notable feature on first viewing it didn't need too much of a remove when deciding appropriate colours to co-incide with the visual of the website.
+Button colours and the Brand lettering worked well with rgb(255, 165, 0).
+For the card recipes this was offset subtly with rgb(251, 241, 222), giving not much in the way of a large remove on subsequent pages.

-* Hover options on buttons employed the primary colours set for the project, specifically matched to the NTWICM logo.
+* Hover options on buttons employed slight contrasts to original button colours.

 <br>